sebfisch/haskell-regexp/README.markdown

 Regular Expressions in Haskell
 ==============================

+This library provides a simple and fast regular expression matcher that is implemented in Haskell without binding to external libraries.

 There are different ways to implement regular expression matching.
 Backtracking algorithms are simple but need bookkeeping overhead for nondeterministic search.
 One can use [deterministic